Initial Certification for Medical Physics

 To understand how exam questions are written and learn more about different types of exam questions, please see the ABR Item Writers’ Guide.
 For a look at the extensive QA process that each question goes through, please see the Illustrated Life Cycle of an ABR Exam Item.

-1. Radiography, Mammography, Fluoroscopy, and Interventional Imaging
+1. Radiography, Mammography and Fluoroscopy

 1. Computed Tomography